Skip to main content

 How Do Pellets Specifically Impact Body Composition?

 The consistent, stable levels of estradiol provided by pellets can have a profound effect on body composition over time.
-The primary mechanism is the reactivation of estrogen receptor signaling in and skeletal muscle.
+The primary mechanism is the reactivation of estrogen receptor signaling in adipose tissue and skeletal muscle.
 By restoring a more youthful hormonal environment, pellets can help counteract the menopausal trend toward central adiposity.

 • Visceral Fat Reduction ∞ Clinical evidence supports the role of hormone therapy in managing the accumulation of visceral adipose tissue (VAT).
 Studies have shown that postmenopausal women using hormone therapy tend to have less VAT compared to non-users.
 By providing a steady supply of estrogen, pellets help to restore the signaling that discourages fat storage around the internal organs.